Updated December 25, 2025

 Top SIM card providers for tourists (long-term)

 The major telecommunications players are SoftBank, NTT Docomo, and au.
-But there are also others called mobile virtual network operators (MVNOs), which are cheaper than the aforementioned big names.
+There are also cheaper alternatives known as mobile virtual network operators (MVNOs).
 They rely on the reliable connection quality of the big telcos but have their own phone plans.

-Usually, long-term SIM cards bind you with a 3-, 6-, or 12-month contract and ask you to fill out forms (mostly in Japanese), require you to have a residence visa, and have a Japanese credit card.
+Many long-term SIM providers may bind you with contracts or ask you to fill out forms (mostly in Japanese), or require you to have a residence visa or a Japanese credit card.
+However, several providers now offer no-contract or month-to-month options with varying levels of English support.

-Most—if not all—of SIM card providers meant for long stays have phone plans bundled with the SIM card.
-You may check their website if you have a phone preference.
+Nearly all providers offer phone plans bundled with the SIM card, so check their website if you have a phone preference.

 Activating a SIM card